All Episodes

 It's a true thing.

-And so then we went uh back, we started in shooting in November.
+And so then we went back.

-But there was the um you know, the Wagner problem that was going on at the time, and so the administration was very so we couldn't see him.
+But there was the Wagner problem that was going on at the time.

-We came back, and then this thing really escalated.
+We came back and then this thing really escalated.

 So then we went, I think we got there, I don't know, roughly a week before the invasion, and we met him.

-And I don't know that there's a person on earth who who could know that they were born for such a day, that they could rise to it.
+And I don't know that there's a person on earth who could know that they were born for such a day, that they could rise to it.

 I want to make sure we're on the same page.

-When you say invasion, was this him taking the two region, Dumbass Dumbass, et cetera, or they were also rockets coming in.
+When you say invasion, was this him taking the two region Donbass, et cetera?

-So it was it was game on.
+So it was game on.

-Um that, like I said, having seen him, yes, prepared for it.
+That, like I said, having seen him, yes, prepared for it.

 Yes, hoping against hope it would not happen.